wqking/eventpp/readme.md

   - The CallbackList can add/remove 5M callbacks in 1 second (5K callbacks per millisecond).
 - **Flexible and easy to use**
   - Listeners and events can be of any type and do not need to be inherited from any base class.
+  - Utilities that can ease the usage, such as auto disconnecting, one shot listener, argument type adapter, etc.
   - Header only, no source file, no need to build.
 Does not depend on other libraries.
   - Requires C++ 11.
   - Written in portable and standard C++, no hacks or quirks.